-6 A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
 7Ibid.

-(iv) Biolo ogical Characteristics.
+(iv) Bi iological Characteristics.
 Channel supports (check all that apply): Riparian corridor.
-Characteristics (type, average width): Wetland fringe.
-Characteristics: Habitat for:

-- Iu

-[

-C

-[

-[

-- Federally Listed species.
-Explain findings: - Fish/spawn areas.
-Explain findings: - Other environmentally-sensitive species.
-Explain findings: - Aquatic/wildlife diversity.
-Explain findings:

-2. Characteristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW

-(a) al Characteristics: General Wetland Characteristics:
+Characteristics (type, average width): Mowed tax ditch right-of-way along the banks of Waters A. Wetland fringe.
+Characteristics: .
+Habitat for: Federally Listed species.
+Explain findings: Fish/spawn areas.
+Explain findings: ☐ Other environmentally-sensitive species.
+Explain findings: ☐ Aquatic/wildlife diversity.
+Explain findings: Aquatic/whitine diversity.
+Explain initings. cteristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW hysical Characteristics: (a) General Wetland Characteristics: Properties: Wetland size: 2.47 acres Wetland type.
+Explain: PFO/PEM wetlands.

-(u) Properties:

-Wetland size: acres

-Wetland type.
-Explain:

 Wetland quality.
-Explain:
+Explain: A portion of the wetland exists within an electric transmission utility line.
+As such a portion of th ne wetland is maintained to prevent hardwood growth.
+However, the wetland is contiguous with a larger tract of forested wetlands tha at continues off-site.
 Project wetlands cross or serve as state boundaries.
-Explain:

-(b) General Flow Relationship with Non-TNW:

-Flow is: Explain:

-Surface flow is:

-Characteristics:

-Subsurface flow: Explain findings:

-Dye (or other) test performed:

-(c) Wetland Adjacency Determination with Non-TNW:

-Directly abutting

-Not directly abutting

-Discrete wetland hydrologic connection.
-Explain:

-Ecological connection.
-Explain:

-Separated by berm/barrier.
-Explain:

-(d) Proximity (Relationship) to TNW

-Project wetlands are river miles from TNW.

-Project waters are aerial (straight) miles from TNW.

-Flow is from:

-Estimate approximate location of wetland as within the floodplain.

-Characterize w tershed ty; g Υ characteristics; etc.).
-Explain:

-Identify specific pollutants, if known:

-(iii) Biologic al Characteristics.
-Wetland supports (check all that apply): Riparian buffer.
+Explain: (b General Flow Relationship with Non-TNW: (0 Flow is: No Flow .
+Explain: Surface connection is unknown on site.
+Surface flow is: Not present Characteristics: Unknown.
+Characteristics.
+Chritown.
+Subsurface flow: Unknown.
+Explain findings: .
+Dye (or other) test performed: (0) Wetland Adjacency Determination with Non-TNW: (0 Directly abutting Not directly abutting Not directly abutting Discrete wetland hydrologic connection.
+Explain: Ecological connection.
+Explain: Separated by berm/barrier.
+Explain: Wetland 1 is separated from Waterbody A by a right-of-way lane.
+The right- creating the separation may have been created as a result of side-casting the material from the channelized stream (Waters A).
+Welland 1 1 is part of a larger contiguous forested wetland complex that continues off-site. (d) Proximity (Relationship) to TNW Project wetlands are 15-20 river miles from TNW.
+Project waters are 15-20 aerial (straight) miles from TNW.
+Flow is from: Wetland to navigable waters.
+Estimate approximate location of wetland as within the 500-year or greater floodplain. (ii) C hemical Characteristics: C haracterize wetland system (e.g., water color is clear, brown, oil film on surface; water quality; general watershed characteristics; etc.).
+Explain: Wetland is within a utility right-of-way with clear water. entify specific pollutants, if known: Likely subject to pesticide applications and mowing in order to maintain an emergent vegetation o community. (iii) B iological Characteristics.
+Wetland supports (check all that apply): ' ́[Riparian buffer.
 Characteristics (type, average width): Vegetation type/percent cover.
-Explain: Habitat for: Federally Listed species.
-Explain findings: Fish/spawn areas.
-Explain findings: Other environmentally-sensitive species.
+Explain: . \triangleright Federally Listed species.
+Explain findings: ☐ Fish/spawn areas.
+Explain findings: ☐ Other environmentally-sensitive species.
 Explain findings: Aquatic/wildlife diversity.
-Explain findings:
+Explain findings: Wetland 1 on site is an emergent vegetation community that is contiguous with a larger forested wetalnd habitat, both edge habitat and inner forest habitat. -

-3. Characteristics of all wetlands adjacent to the tributary (if any)

-All wetland(s) being considered in the cumulative analysis:
+Characteristics of all wetlands adjacent to the tributary (if any) All wetland(s) being considered in the cumulative analysis: 2 3.

-) acres in total are being considered in the cumulative analysis.
-Approximately (
+Approximately (2.47) acres in total are being considered in the cumulative analysis.